autonomoussoftware/documentation/owners_manual/owners_manual.md

     -   Predictable token supply

-    -   New MTN minted daily ad infinitum, at the greater of (i) 2,880 MTN per day, or (ii) an annual rate equal to 2.0000% of the then-outstanding MTN supply per year
+    -   New MET minted daily ad infinitum, at the greater of (i) 2,880 MET per day, or (ii) an annual rate equal to 2.0000% of the then-outstanding MET supply per year

     -   Stable, predictable minting of new token supply ad infinitum